VOLTTRON/volttron/README.md

         If no config file is provided, the script will prompt for hostname (or IP address), port, vhost and list of topics for each remote instance you would like to add.
 For bi-directional data flow, we will have to run the same script on both the nodes.

     b.
-Create a user in the subscriber node with username set to publisher instance's admin user name ( (instance-name)-admin ) and allow the shovel access to the virtual host of the subscriber node.
+Create a user in the subscriber node with username set to publisher agent's username ( for example, v1.platform.driver i.e., <instance_name>.<agent_identity>) and allow the shovel access to the virtual host of the subscriber node.

         ```sh
         cd $RABBITMQ_HOME